Altisource Asset Management (NYSE:AAMC) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a report issued on Tuesday.
+StockNews.com initiated coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued to investors on Saturday.
 The brokerage set a “hold” rating on the stock.

+Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
+The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.

 - Get a free copy of the StockNews.com research report on Altisource Asset Management (AAMC)